-Ambitious Presentations of Ambitious Projects, including one play, two musicals, and a dance-theatre piece
+Ambitious (FREE) Presentations of Ambitious Projects, including one play, two musicals, and a dance-theatre piece

 Caught between the realities of his home and his place in the outside world, a young gay black man struggles to find the balance in which he can safely be himself.
 So he cooks up an autobiographical theatrical production in his mind to help him figure out his role in life.

 JAY MAZYCK (19) is from Brooklyn, NY.
 He is currently receiving acting training at Rutgers University.
 He starred in the Off-Broadway production of Chisa Hutchinson’s Surely Goodness and Mercy (Keen Company) after having participated in many college/high school shows and readings.
 He is an alumnus of LaGuardia High School.